CSC322-Grinnell/grantapp/README.md

     rspec spec/ (For results to show in terminal) rspec spec/ > firstest.txt (For results to show in firsttest)
     ```
+    will run all tests in the spec folder.

 **Migrating Files**
     ```
     rake db:schema:load Runs the migration activity
     rake db:seed        Runs the seed data
     rake db:migrate     Runs the migration itself

+    Need to change the databse in some way?
+Adding columns/tables?

+    rake db:
     ```
-will run all tests in the spec folder.

 **Database Location**